ijome/bookmarklets/readme.md

 ## Usage

-- Download the bookmarklet.html and open it in a browser as Github does not allow to use the JavaScript links directly.
+- Download the bookmarklet.html (e.g. spiegel-plus-minus/bookmarklet.html) and open it in a browser as Github does not allow to use the JavaScript links directly.
 - Add (e.g. via drag and drop) the [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) link to your browser bookmarks.
 - Navigate to the specified page and execute the bookmarklet by clicking on the new bookmark.
 - Profit. 🙌